samelody/stathod/README.md

 # Download

-Stathod is available on `JitPack` repository.
+This project is available on `JitPack` repository.

 In your root `build.gradle`: